The 3D Project

-The 3D/AR Project allows the designer to transition from traditional 2D design into world of 3D modeling and augmented reality.
+The 3D Project allows the designer to transition from traditional 2D design into world of 3D modeling and augmented reality.

 Specifically, students will: